Qodana runs are configured via the

 no inspections are conducted over these paths:

-In the example above, using code from ISC reference projects (
+In the example above, the

 Allow or prohibit a license

-Override the predefined licence compatibility matrix:
+Override the predefined license compatibility matrix:

 Override a dependency license

-Override a dependency license ID if it has been detected incorrectly:
+Override a dependency license identifier:

 name is the dependency name,